 Increased socialisation and communication

-Animal-assisted therapy can serve as a catalyst for social interaction and communication among individuals with dementia.
+Animal-assisted therapy can catalyze social interaction and communication among individuals with dementia.
 Animals often act as a bridge between people, facilitating conversations and encouraging individuals to express themselves.
 Pets can provide a non-judgmental and accepting presence, making it easier for individuals with dementia to communicate their feelings and needs.
 For instance, a therapy animal may prompt a person with dementia to talk about their experiences with pets, leading to social interactions and connections with others.

 Overall, pet therapy can significantly benefit individuals with dementia by promoting emotional well-being, reducing stress, enhancing cognitive function, supporting physical activity, and facilitating social interaction.
 The unconditional love, comfort, and joy that animals provide can make a positive impact on the lives of those living with dementia.